 10 game-changing benefits of MRI vs. traditional smartphone telematics

 MRI goes above and beyond traditional solutions, more effectively solving key problems in retention, acquisition, and long-term profitability.

 Today’s insurers face high customer acquisition costs and limited visibility into a potential policyholder’s risk.
 As a response, MRI provides discounts through UBI programs along with easy, engaging customer experiences, as do most smartphone-centric solutions.
-But MRI goes a step further in strengthening customer acquisition with its Insurance Qualified Leads (IQL) platform.
+But MRI goes a step further in strengthening customer acquisition with its Insurance Qualification Lens (IQL) platform.

 Through IQL, MRI allows for anyone, prospect or customer, to participate in digital test drive experiences via consumer apps they love and use every day.
 These experiences are not just offered to existing customers, but also to anyone who opts in, making it easy and affordable for insurers to offer savings and acquire preferred risk.

 Taking insights from millions of drivers across the globe, IQL analytics gives insurers access to important marketing analytics.
 It also provides access to advanced behavioral and contextual data for improved segmentation (Think: make key decisions based on which roads drivers take, nighttime driving, highway driving, daily or weekly mileage, and other valuable insights.)